FRRouting/frr/doc/user/ipv6.rst

    means unspecified (by this router).
    Default: ``0``

-.. clicmd:: [no] ipv6 nd managed-config-flag
+.. clicmd:: ipv6 nd managed-config-flag

    Set/unset flag in IPv6 router advertisements which indicates to hosts that they should use managed (stateful) protocol for addresses autoconfiguration